danielcarter/danielcarter.github.io/pages/publications.md

 permalink: publications.html
 ---

+(2019) **D. Carter**.
+How to Debate a Border: Supporting Infrastructure PublicsThrough Communication System Design. *Proceedings of the ACM Conference in Design of Communication 2019*.

 (2018) **D. Carter**.
 [Reimagining the Big Data assemblage](https://journals.sagepub.com/doi/10.1177/2053951718818194). *Big Data and Society*.

 (2018) **D. Carter** and T. Welsh.
 “Everybody Wants to Work With Me”: Collaborative Labor in Hip Hop. *Popular Music and Society*.